intel/pti-gpu/tools/onetrace/README.md

 ...
 ```
 **Chrome Device Timeline** mode dumps timestamps for device activities to JSON format that can be opened in [chrome://tracing](https://www.chromium.org/developers/how-tos/trace-event-profiling-tool) browser tool.

+**Chrome Device Stages** mode provides alternative view for device queue where each kernel invocation is divided into stages: "queued" or "appended", "sumbitted" and "execution".
+Can't be used in pair with **Chrome Device Timeline**.

 ## Supported OS
 - Linux